-Clickable hashtags were introduced on Facebook in the middle of June.
-This feature offers brands new possibilities of marketing communication as according to the official Facebook blog, it constitutes a new way for people and business to discover and engage in conversations.
-It is still difficult to evaluate its effectiveness.
-Although there are multiple tips how to use hashtags like the ones given by AllFacebook.com or Ignite Social Media agency, in order to boost Facebook performance, still the number of myths about them outweighs the number of verified facts.
+Hashtags were introduced to Facebook in the middle of June 2013.
+This feature offers brands new possibilities for your marketing communication.
+It constitutes a new way for people and business to discover and engage in conversation.
+According to the official Facebook blog, at least.
+From what we’ve found, it is still difficult to evaluate it’s effectiveness.
+Although there are tons of tips on how to use hashtags, like the ones given by AllFacebook.com or Ignite Social Media agency, the number of myths about them still outweighs the number of verified facts.

-Sotrender Research Team analyzed top 100 biggest Facebook Pages of UK brands, in order to examine hard data regarding the use of hashtags and its effectiveness.
-To the best of our knowledge, it’s first such a study published worldwide.
+Sotrender’s Research Team analyzed the top 100 biggest Facebook Pages of UK brands in order to check the hard data regarding the use of hashtags and how effective they are.
+To the best of our knowledge, it’s the first time such a study was published worldwide.

-Since the rolling out, the popularity of hashtags has grown constantly that can be seen on the chart below:
+Since being rolling out, hashtags have grown in popularity constantly, which can be seen on the chart below:

-As you can see, most of the pages didn’t use hashtags nor did it 2-4 times.
-Among them, there were the ones that used one hashtag only in one post, but there were also pages that published one hashtag multiple times like Pepsi Max that wrote the tag #livefornow 5 times or Fox Searchlight Pictures that 8 times used the tag #wearetheeast referring to a new film.
-Apparently, it might be a deliberate strategy to use few hashtags strongly connected with the brand.
-Another possible choice is using many general hashtags.
+As you can see, most pages didn’t use any hashtags, nor did they use them 2-4 times.
+There were the ones that used one tag in one single post, but there were also pages that published one hashtag multiple times, like Pepsi Max.
+They wrote the tag #livefornow 5 times.
+Or there’s Fox Searchlight Pictures, who used the tag #wearetheeast 8 times, referring to a new film.
+It might be a deliberate strategy to use just a few hashtags that are strongly connected with your brand.
+Another viable method is using lots of general hashtags.
 As much as 21% of all analyzed pages used 5 or more tags.
-Leaders in this category were: Troy Lee Designs (56 different hashtags), BBC Radio (47) and Red Bull Racing (35).
-Most often used tags are shown on this tagcloud.
-What’s interesting, quite a lot of them relates to F1 GPs at Silverstone and Nuremberg.
+Leaders in this category were: Troy Lee Designs (56 different hashtags), BBC Radio (47), and Red Bull Racing (35).
+The most popular tags are displayed on the tagcloud below.
+Interestingly, quite a lot of them relate to F1 GPs at Silverstone and Nuremberg.

-The chart shows that after the introduction of hashtags, the posts containing them started to gain higher average number of engagedusers (users who performed at least one activity concerning particular post – liking, commenting, etc.) than before.
+The chart shows that after the introduction of hashtags, posts containing them started to gain a higher average number of engaged users (users who performed at least one activity concerning a particular post – liking, commenting, etc.).
 You can see the peaks of engagement caused by the posts with hashtags, but it is hard to say whether the posts containing hashtags are significantly better than the ones without them.

-Other possible explanation of this phenomenon is the fact that hashtags were adopted faster by pages which engage users better and in general adopt innovations faster.
-On the whole, the number of engaged people on the top pages is growing in time.
+Another possible explanation for this phenomenon is the fact that hashtags were adopted faster by pages which engage users better and in general adopt innovations faster.
+On the whole, the number of engaged people on the top pages is growing as time passes.

-The best way to show the impact of the use of hashtags is to take into consideration only those pages that published posts both with and without hashtags after their introduction to Facebook, and compare the engagement of both groups with the engagement of posts published earlier.
+The best way to show the impact of the use of hashtags is to look at only the pages that published posts both with and without hashtags after their introduction to Facebook.
+We then compare the engagement of both groups with the engagement of posts published earlier.
 61 out of 100 analyzed pages meet these conditions.
-The average engagement for these pages’ posts is shown below:
+The average engagement for these page’s posts is shown below:

-As you can see, both posts with and without hashtags after 12th June engage more users than average post before introducing of hashtags.
-This might be explained by the growth in terms of fans, engagement and interactivity in general in time.
+As you can see, both average posts with and without hashtags after 12th June engage more users than the average post before introducing hashtags.
+However, this might be because of the regular growth that occurs in terms of fans, engagement, and interactivity over time.

 What’s more interesting is the fact that posts with hashtags engaged more fans than those without.
-However, the difference is not so big.
-The increased total engagement itself caused slightly bigger difference.
+However, the difference isn’t all that big.
+The increased total engagement itself caused a slightly bigger difference.

-Another interesting factor is whether to use only one or more hashtags in a post.
-Figure presented below gives a surprising conclusion:
+Another interesting aspect is whether to use only one hashtag or several in a post.
+The Figure presented below gives a surprising conclusion:

-What one might consider as weak someone might judge as strong, but you may compare these results with the after-effects of introducing timeline, which were also analyzed by Sotrender Research Team and posted on our blog.
+What one person considers weak, someone might judge to be strong.
+But you can compare these results with the after-effects of introducing timeline, which were also analyzed by Sotrender Research Team and posted on our blog.

-The analysis covers the period between 1st, May and 5th, July.
-The forthcoming weeks will give us the answer how great is the influence of hashtags, but as we have shown you cannot underestimate them.
-In process of time, we will know how hashtags affect content organization on Facebook and Graph Search but developing of consistent hashtag strategy may result crucial to benefit from Facebook innovations.
+This analysis covers the period between 1st, May and 5th, July.
+The forthcoming weeks will truly tell us how great the influence of hashtags really is.
+But as we have shown, you shouldn’t underestimate them just yet.
+Over time, we’ll see how hashtags truly affect content organization on Facebook and Graph Search.

 What can you expect?